Back to Blog

 • Can I see a sample report?

-• What is your fee, in writing, including any add-ons?
+• What's your fee, in writing, including any add-ons?

-NestPath connects you with licensed building inspectors near you — typical written report within 24 hours, fixed-fee quotes, and every inspector independently licensed and insured.
+NestPath connects you with licensed building inspectors near you — fixed-fee quotes, a written report typically within 24 hours, and every inspector independently licensed and insured.

-Once your inspection is complete, you'll need a final pre-settlement inspection too — that's a separate walk-through in the week before settlement to confirm the property is in the same condition you bought it in.
-Read our property settlement guide for the pre-settlement inspection checklist and what to do if you find new damage before keys handover.
+Once the pre-purchase inspection is done, you'll want a final pre-settlement inspection too — a separate walk-through in the week before settlement to confirm the property is in the same condition you bought it in.
+Our property settlement guide has that checklist and what to do if you find new damage before keys.

 Do I Need a Building Inspection?

 Short answer: yes — always.
-Even for new builds.
-Even for apartments.
-Even when the property looks immaculate.
-The only meaningful exception is if you are planning to demolish and rebuild — and even then, you should still book a pest inspection because termite-infested mulch can spread to your replacement home.
+New build, apartment, immaculate-looking established home, doesn't matter.
+The only real exception is if you're buying to demolish and rebuild — and even then, book a pest inspection, because termite-infested mulch can spread to your replacement home.

-Yes — apartments need inspections too.
-Termites can travel vertically through shared walls, wet-area waterproofing failures are common, and balcony defects can become $50,000 special levies.
-Combine the building inspection with a strata report (separate from the building inspection — usually $250–$400) to see the building's financial health, planned major works, and any active disputes.
+Apartments and off-the-plan need inspections just as much.
+Termites can travel up through shared walls, wet-area waterproofing failures are common, and a balcony defect can turn into a $50,000 special levy.
+Combine the building inspection with a strata report (separate from the inspection — usually $250–$500) to see the building's finances, planned major works and any active disputes.
+Our off-the-plan guide and house and land packages guide cover the specific pre-settlement workflow for each.

 Skipping the inspection to save $600 on a $700,000 purchase is one of the most expensive mistakes a first home buyer can make.
 Don't do it.